Thursday, March 24, 2011

 Don't Tell Him He Has a Disability

-It has been almost ten years since I last coached middle schoolers how to wrestle.
-For several years I coached wrestlers at a couple of different schools in central Indiana.
-People have often told me that they are impressed with all of the running I do on a soccer field, but I have always felt wrestling was a much more physically grueling sport.
+It has been almost ten years since I last coached middle schoolers in the sport of wrestling.
+For several years, I coached wrestlers at a couple of different schools in central Indiana.
+People have often told me that they are impressed with all of the running I do on a soccer field, but I have always felt wrestling is a much more physically grueling sport.

 "For you formed my inward parts; you knitted me together in my mother's womb.
 I praise you, for I am fearfully and wonderfully made.
 Wonderful are your works; my soul knows it very well."
 Psalm 139:13-14